Postgraduate Course: International Law of the Sea (LAWS11132)

 On completion of this course, the student will be able to:

-- Students will be expected to develop knowledge and understanding of the general jurisdictional framework for the international law of the sea as contained in the 1982 United Nations Convention on the Law of the Sea.
+- Students will be expected to have a knowledge and understanding of the key issues facing the modern law of the sea.

-- Students will be expected to develop critical analysis skills in relation to the interpretation of treaty provisions and the application of the law to particular factual.
+- Students will be expected to develop critical analytical skills in relation to the interpretation of treaty provisions and the application of the law to particular factual situations;

 |Students can prepare for this course by reading:|